 - יְהוָה YHWH our Father is compassionate before a person sins.

-So let’s review a couple of characteristics of passive aggressiveness and see if we need to come up higher in an area.
+Let’s review a couple of passive-aggressiveness characteristics and see if we need to come up higher in an area.
 I’ll start with wistful statements.

 Example: Family member explains that they are going to Australia on vacation.
 Our response is–“Boy, I wish I could go on a vacation like you, but “I’m too broke—it must be nice.”
 I wish I could relax and watch a movie, but I have to do all the dishes.”
 Etc.